nadiannis/libry-api/README.md

 [`^ back to top ^`](#table-of-contents)

 **Libry API** is a simple REST API that allows people to borrow books from a library.
-The app is made with Go.
+This project is made with Go.
 It is created as an exercise in the Go phase of the Backend Development Training.

 ## Features